Should you settle your legal case prior to commencing court proceedings? Discover what’s involved in a Pre-Litigation Settlement Offer.

-An employee may be stood down in accordance with the terms of an employment contract, award, enterprise agreement or under the Fair Work Act 2009 (Cth) (‘the Act’).
+An employee may be stood down in accordance with the terms of an employment contract, award, enterprise agreement, or under the Fair Work Act 2009 (Cth) (‘the Act’).
 While an employer may pay a portion of wages to an employee during a stand down period, they are not obligated to make such payments under the Act.
-As such, stand downs can have severe economic consequences for an employee who may be deprived of a wage for an unspecified amount of time or may be required to exhaust any accrued annual leave to ensure they can maintain an income during the stand down period.
+This means that in some circumstances, an employee may essentially be stood down without pay, or alterantively, the employee may be required to exhaust any accrued annual leave to ensure they can maintain an income during the stand down period.
+As such, stand downs can have severe economic consequences for an employee who may be deprived of a wage for an unspecified amount of time.

-The Act provides that an employee may be stood down under sections 524 and 525.1 The Act stipulates that an employer may stand down an employee if the employee cannot be usefully employed for one of the reasons outlined below:
+An employee may be stood down pursuant to sections 524 and 525 of the Act.1 The Act specifically stipulates that an employer may stand down an employee if the employee cannot be usefully employed for one of the following reasons:

 - Industrial action (if the industrial action has not been organised or engaged in by the employer);

 - Breakdown of machinery or equipment where the employer is not reasonably responsible for the breakdown; and

 - Any stoppage of work for which the employer cannot reasonably be held responsible (such as due to inclement weather).
 Standing down an employee as a result of the COVID-19 pandemic will generally fall within this category.